ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

 By the way, if you start mixing RGB's, make sure to do so in the linear space.

 So anyways, why red, green, and blue?
 These correspond to the 3 light receptors in our eyes.
 What we perceive as color is some combination of these receptors being trigged.
-As in, we don't see color as we might think.
-For example,  Not to mention, we see green as being inherently brighter than the other colors.
+Our brain doesn't know the difference between seeing the yellow wavelength as seeing a combination of the green and red wavelengths at the same time.
+We don't see color as we might think.
+There's no such wavelength for purple (not to be confused with violet), yet our brain makes up a color that we see.

 <a href="https://commons.wikimedia.org/w/index.php?curid=10514373">
   <div style="text-align: center">